build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/enterprise/influxdb/connect-and-use-ockam-hub.md

 _Learn more about `InfluxDB` and how to use `ockamd` with the robust time-series database on the [InfluxData website](https://www.influxdata.com/), and our detailed [partner page](https://www.influxdata.com/partners/ockam/)._

+---

+> Didn't find what you're looking for?
+>
+> Contact us directly through the Contact menu item in the header of this page,
+>
+> or start a discussion on [GitHub](https://github.com/ockam-network/ockam/discussions).